claresudbery/clare-wiki-ably/pages/coding/tools/flutter/firebase-security-rules.md

   - Note that the video suggests `npm -i -g firebase-tools`
     - This didn't work on my machine
     - neither did `firebase-tools -v`
+    - Login to Firebase: `firebase login`
-    - when I ran `firebase login` it said I was already logged in, but also suggested I upgrade from 13.7.0 to 13.25.0 via `npm install -g firebase-tools`, which I did
+      - Note: When I ran `firebase login` it said I was already logged in, but also suggested I upgrade from 13.7.0 to 13.25.0 via `npm install -g firebase-tools`, which I did
     - I think the problem is that it should be `npm -i -g firebase-tools`, not `npm i -g firebase-tools`
       - (`npm i` is equivalent to `npm install`)
     - and once it's installed it's called `firebase`, not `firebase-tools`